infinum/Retromock/README.md

 Save a response body content in file named `retromock/response.json`.

 Note: if you set custom default body factory and do not declare a `bodyFactory` parameter in `@MockResponse` annotation your body factory will be called with value of `body` parameter.
-That also applies if you don't specificaly set `body` - in that case `body` is empty by default.
+That also applies if you don't specificaly set a `body` - in that case `body` is empty by default.
 If you wouldn't like to handle the case of empty `body` wrap your default body factory into `NonEmptyBodyFactory` class as follows:
 ```java
 Retromock retromock = new Retromock.Builder()